-24. International financial services, including company registration, trust business and insurance, are a source of external revenue for the Turks and Caicos Islands.
+25. International financial services, including company registration, trust business and insurance, are a source of external revenue for the Turks and Caicos Islands.
 According to the administering Power, a significant part of the Territory's financial services sector is the licensing of small captive reinsurance companies that operate primarily in the United States.
 There are seven commercial banks in the Territory, three of which are Canadian.
 The licensing, supervision and development of the international financial services sector are entrusted to the Turks and Caicos Islands Financial Services Commission, which also provides a centralized service for registering companies, partnerships, trademarks and patents in the Territory.
 According to the administering Power, from April 2015 to March 2016, the industry as a whole remained strong, with the number of banks remaining steady compared with the previous year.
-Total assets in the banking sector contracted by 8.9 per cent during that review period, with the bulk of the contraction being reflected in the portfolio of one bank.
-Non-performing loans also contracted by 26.5 per cent.
-There was continued growth in the international insurance sector (12.5 per cent), which was supported by the expansion of international company incorporation.
+Total assets in the banking sector contracted by 2.7 per cent during that review period, mainly owing to the reduction of loans and advances (4.1 per cent) and placements at other institutions (4.4 per cent).
+Non-performing loans also contracted by 31.9 per cent.
+There was continued growth in the international insurance sector, which continued to be supported by the expansion of international company incorporation.

-- 25. According to the administering Power, the territorial Government continued to seek treaty partners for tax information exchange agreements.
+- 26. According to the administering Power, the territorial Government continued to seek treaty partners for tax information exchange agreements.
 In December 2013, the Territory signed the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information based on article 6 of the Convention on Mutual Administrative Assistance in Tax Matters.
-The Territory has also signed agreements under the Foreign Account Tax Compliance Act with the United Kingdom and the United States. - 26.
+The Territory has also signed agreements under the Foreign Account Tax Compliance Act with the United Kingdom and the United States. - 27.
 In April 2016, the Turks and Caicos Islands concluded a bilateral arrangement with the United Kingdom on the reciprocal exchange of beneficial ownership information.
-According to the administering Power, under the arrangement, which is expected to come into effect by June 2017, law enforcement authorities will have timely access to beneficial ownership information on corporate and legal entities incorporated in the respective jurisdictions. - 27.
-In the communiqué adopted at the fifth meeting of the Overseas Territories Joint Ministerial Council, held in London on 1 and 2 November 2016, the overseas territories and the United Kingdom reiterated their mutual determination to continue to tackle corruption, fraud, money-laundering and the financing of terrorism and weapons of mass destruction and to further enhance transparency and law enforcement cooperation in the context of financial services.
-They also reiterated their shared commitment to providing the leadership necessary to meet the June 2017 deadline for the implementation of new arrangements regarding the exchange of beneficial ownership information on companies incorporated in their jurisdictions and to continuing to provide the highest levels of law enforcement cooperation possible before that date.
+According to the administering Power, under the arrangement, which took effect on 26 June 2017, law enforcement authorities will have timely access to beneficial ownership information on corporate and legal entities incorporated in the respective jurisdictions. - 28.
+In the communiqué adopted at the sixth meeting of the Overseas Territories Joint Ministerial Council, held in London on 28 and 29 November 2017, the overseas territories and the United Kingdom welcomed the progress made by the overseas territories with financial centres in implementing the arrangements set out in the exchange of notes on law enforcement exchange of beneficial ownership information, including establishing new and secure systems for the collection, exchange and use of beneficial ownership data, where they did not already exist.
+The Joint Ministerial Council committed itself to reviewing the effectiveness of the arrangements six months prior to their implementation deadline.
+It welcomed the cooperation of the overseas territories in international efforts to promote tax transparency and tackle financial crime and the constructive engagement of the overseas territories with the Code of Conduct Group (Business Taxation) of the European Union and at the first meeting of the Global Forum on Asset Recovery.
+The Joint Ministerial Council reiterated its commitment to showing leadership in tackling corruption and committed itself to prioritizing further work to enable the timely extension to the territories of the application of the United Nations Convention against Corruption, in particular when Territories have requested such an extension, and to set a clear path for that process, building on the meeting held during the seventh session of the Conference of the States Parties to the Convention, held in Vienna from 6 to 10 November 2017.